Cars24

 These apply to hybrid cars and EVs and cover electrical system issues like reduced battery range, reduced performance, higher charging times and of course battery and electric motor failure.
 In conventional vehicles, battery warranties typically have shorter durations and limited coverage.

-What Does Extended Warranty Not Cover?
+What Does an Extended Warranty Not Cover?

 Generally, the extended warranty does not cover normal wear and tear parts like tyres and clutch plates unless they are found to be defective due to manufacturing faults.
 Here are some parts that are not covered under standard warranty:

-- Tyres.
+• Tyres.

-- Brake pads and drum shoes.
+• Brake pads and drum shoes.

-- Clutch plates.
+• Clutch plates.

-- Drive and pulley belts.
+• Drive and pulley belts.

-- Windshield wipers.
+• Windshield wipers.

-- Engine, gearbox, brake oils.
+• Engine, gearbox, brake oils.

-Warranties do not cover routine maintenance like oil changes and wheel alignment besides damage to parts caused by an accident, vandalism or natural calamities such as flooding or fire.
-Also, in most cases, a warranty is void if there are modifications done to the car or the car is not serviced according to the scheduled service intervals.
+Warranties do not cover routine maintenance like oil changes and wheel alignment, besides damage to parts caused by an accident, vandalism or natural calamities such as flooding or fire.
+Also, in most cases, a warranty is void if there are modifications done to the car or if the car is not serviced according to the scheduled service intervals.

-Reasons to Buy Extended Warranty
+Extended Warranty Explained

 Additional Security